310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Midori sad %}
-Yeah, but I'm doing my best… ‘Cause if I'm even a little curt with my fans, they’ll write stuff on the internet like, “Takamine acted shitty to me.”
+Yeah, but I’m doing my best… ‘Cause if I’m even a little curt with my fans, they’ll write stuff on the internet like, “Takamine acted shitty to me.”
 {% endbubble %}

 {% bubble Shinobu awkward %}